sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

    FROM OSM_NL.NETHERLANDS.V_ROAD roads
    WHERE class in ('primary', 'motorway')
      AND st_dimension(geo_cordinates) = 1),
-// In order to compute H3 cells corresponding to each road we need to first
+// In order to compute H3 cells corresponding to each road you need to first
 // split roads into the line segments.
-We do it using the ST_POINTN function
+You do it using the ST_POINTN function
      segments AS
   (SELECT road_id,
           value::integer AS segment_id,